tandej/kociemba-characterization/README.md

 *example program output graph*

 ## Usage
+Recommended to use with `pypy` to get (in my experience) about 30-40% faster solves.
+If doing so, you may need to install the package `pypy3-tk`.

 usage: `characterize.py [-h] [-n] [-f FULLCSV] [-s SUMMARYCSV] [--minDepth MINDEPTH] [--maxDepth MAXDEPTH] iterations timeSecondsPerMove`

 positional arguments: